Hornan7/Testnet_Scenarios/README.md

 - If votes on ratified but not yet enacted governance actions are considered = NO ENACTMENT
 - If votes on ratified but not yet enacted governance actions are not considered = ENACTMENT
 #### Result on Epoch 200
+Votes taken by the Constitutional Committee are no longer considered for a governance action after its ratification.
+It will be enacted whether they change their votes or not.
+(These results exclude the governance action "No-confidence", which will also be tested later.)
 #### Comments:
+This test allowed me to notice some possibly confusing changes to the governance state: `enactState`{previous, current and next ratify state}.
+The next voting tests and governance action's ratification will allow me to know more about these changes.